dzklip/RubberDucky/README.md

 (such as clocks, weather, etc.) to affect their Responses unless that input passes as a Request through Rubber Ducky.

-It is important to understand that Rubber Ducky (and Raft, etc.) enables multiple "replicated" or
-"synchronized" Servers.
-Rubber Ducky does not enable a distributed multi-Server system.
-A Rubber Ducky system should have approximately the same throughput as the single-Server system it replaces, though it will certainly have greater latency.
-What Rubber Ducky can add is reliability and enhanced persistence.

 ## Customer :: Implementor :: Author